rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

-# #1 Podcast Prepper
+# #1 Podcast prepper

 ## 📖 Description 📖

 Python example using [CrewAI](https://www.crewai.com/), [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) as an LLM, and [Exa](https://exa.ai/) as a tool.

 It's designed for podcast hosts, helping them:

 - research a guest,
 - prepare detailed insights about the guest, and
 - suggest relevant questions for an upcoming episode with the guest.

-👉 Refer to the [`rok_benko_report.md`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/rok_benko_report.md) file for an example of the final report, if the entered guest is *Rok Benko*.
+👉 Refer to the [`rok_benko_report.md`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/rok_benko_report.md) file for an example of the final report, if the entered guest is _Rok Benko_.

 <br>

 ## 🧐 Problem addressed 🧐

-The screenshot below shows [Google Trends](https://trends.google.com/trends/explore?date=all_2008&gprop=youtube&q=podcast&hl=en-US) data for the search term *podcast* on YouTube worldwide from 2008 to the present, highlighting a clear long-term upward trend in podcast popularity.
+The screenshot below shows [Google Trends](https://trends.google.com/trends/explore?date=all_2008&gprop=youtube&q=podcast&hl=en-US) data for the search term _podcast_ on YouTube worldwide from 2008 to the present, highlighting a clear long-term upward trend in podcast popularity.

 ![Google Trends data for the search term "podcast" on YouTube from 2008 to the present](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/google_trends_podcast_on_youtube.png)